g-sherman/Qgis-Plugin-Builder/help/source/index.rst

 Compiling the resource file
 ===========================

-After you generate your plugin the resource file needs to be compiled before it is functional in QGIS.
+If your generated plugin includes a resource file, this needs to be compiled before it is functional in QGIS.

 .. index:: resource file